 Despite this, evolution to business structures has only continued to add fuel to the fire of questions about the value of middle managers' role.
 Traditional corporate hierarchies have become flatter, 'smarter' and more efficient.
 Technologies have replaced manual and mundane tasks, and communication from the top -> bottom and from the bottom -> top is more open than ever.
 But this evolution has one profound casualty, one which I believe will scupper businesses in the near future.
 Middle management.

 "The ranks of middle management have been under a 25-30-year assault" Bill Schneider, Senior Partner | McKinsey

-I think this is a critical mistake, I believe in the middle manager and their unique value add.
+I think this is a critical mistake, I believe in the role of the middle manager and the unique value they add.
 The middle manager is the lynchpin between the c-suite and wider employees.
 With the right people skills they can lead, influence, empathise and problem solve - leading to a wide range of improved metrics.
 In this short article I am going to reflect on why middle managers have declined, and why, with the right support middle managers could return for the benefit of all.

-What Has Led to the Decline in Middle Managers?There are two reasons that middle managers are on the decline:
+What Has Led to the Decline in Middle Managers' Role?There are two reasons that middle managers are on the decline:

 - Poor promotion